Committees must file the following reports in October:

 State, district and local party committees

-State, district and local party committees that engage in reportable “federal election activity” must file on a monthly schedule in 2020.
-Committees that do not engage in reportable “federal election activity” may file on a quarterly schedule in 2020.
+State, district and local party committees that engage in reportable “federal election activity” must file on a monthly schedule.
+Committees that do not engage in reportable “federal election activity” may file on a semi-annual basis in 2021.

 National party committees